CivicActions/guidebook/docs/040-employee-handbook-us/benefits-and-holidays.md

 ## Holidays

-CivicActions is considered closed on the following holidays:
+Bloom Works is considered closed on the following holidays:

 | Holiday                       | Dates                                                |
 | ----------------------------- | ---------------------------------------------------- |